Portland Branch Railway: Portland harbour breakwater and Admiralty line

-In the 1840s it was desired to provide a harbour of refuge at Portland.
+In the 1840s, it was desired to provide a harbour of refuge at Portland.
 There was no other suitable place between Portsmouth and Plymouth.
-On 11 May 1847 an enabling Act was passed; the Commissioners of Woods and Forests could acquire land necessary to build a breakwater.
+On 11 May 1847, the Portland Breakwater Act 1847 (10 & 11 Vict. c.
+24) was passed; the Commissioners of Woods and Forests could acquire land necessary to build a breakwater.
 Construction of the breakwater was a prodigious task involving very large quantities of stone and gravel, and it was not completed until 1872.
-Even then much further defensive and marine work was continuing.
+Even then, much further defensive and marine work was continuing.

-During the construction of the breakwater, a number of temporary tramways had been laid.
-In 1870 it was decided that a more permanent railway connection was required, and the Great Western Railway (Additional Powers) Act of 1871, and an LSWR Act of 19 July 1875 authorised the construction of a railway 1 1/2 miles (2.5km) long between the Admiralty Breakwater and the Weymouth and Portland Railway.
-The line was to be known as The Admiralty Line.
+During the construction of the breakwater, several temporary tramways had been laid.
+In 1870, it was decided that a more permanent railway connection was required, and the Great Western Railway (Additional Powers) Act 1871 (34 & 35 Vict. c. clxxxiii) and the South Western Railway Act 1875 (38 & 39 Vict. c. clxvi) of 19 July 1875 authorised the construction of a railway 1 1/2 miles (2.5km) long between the Admiralty Breakwater and the Weymouth and Portland Railway.
+The line was to be known as the Admiralty Line.

 The line was built at the expense of the Admiralty and the railway companies operated it for them.
 Although it was used principally by horse-drawn goods traffic the Board of Trade insisted on it being fully interlocked to passenger standards.
 As a private railway there was no general announcement of opening of the line, but the Southern Times reported that "a Great Western passed over the line on Wednesday [19 July 1876].
 A few alterations must be made in laying the metals before the railway can be declared open."
 From 1881 bunkering of merchant ships took place from the breakwater and coal was conveyed down the new railway to reach it.